 Being optimistic about the direction of an organization is important to motivating employees.
 However, not being realistic about a failed project wastes time and money.
 People who are unrealistic about the need to change are like people swimming out to sea.
 If they have optimism, but keep the right perspective of the practicality of an idea or a project, their realistic optimism gives them perspective on what will work and what will not work.

 Some leaders just can’t listen.
 They don’t understand the proverb that two heads are better than on.
 In so doing, they do not gain the collective wisdom of the team.
 The best leaders hire people who can expand the intelligence of the company.
 Furthermore, these leaders listen to people who can make the company smarter.

 10. Stamina to Endure Extended Periods of Demanding Work

 For some people, stamina seems to come naturally, especially for young people.
 However, people who do healthy things can increase their stamina.
 These people reduce or cut alcohol and tobacco from their lives.
 The eat foods that help them store energy.
 They exercise.

 Furthermore, they take breaks to rest to restore cover their energy.

 11. Instincts to Know When to Trust Their Inner Voice

 This inner voice exists in most people.
 Additionally, learning to listen is a skill most people can develop.
-Many top-level executive (Steve Jobs and Tim Cook included) have said that their inner voice guides them through decision-making better than analytical thinking.
+Many top-level executive have said that their inner voice guides them through decision-making better than analytical thinking.
 They can make bolder steps and continue to have confidence when they have listened to their inner voice.